polca/premise/docs/introduction.rst

    :width: 600pt
    :align: center

-The table and plot show how *premise* connects to IMAGE, REMIND, REMIND-EU, and TIAM-UCL, focusing on energy generation, industry, and transport:
+The table and plot show how *premise* connects to IMAGE, REMIND, REMIND-EU, TIAM-UCL and GCAM, focusing on energy generation, industry, and transport:

 * REMIND and REMIND-EU have the broadest coverage, with strong mappings in electricity (34 variables), fuels (42 variables), and transport, especially passenger cars (60 variables) and road freight (40 variables).
 * IMAGE offers extensive integration (417 variables), particularly in electricity (51 variables), fuels (53 variables), and industrial sectors like cement (10 variables) and steel (22 variables).
 However, two-wheelers are not covered by IMAGE.
 * TIAM-UCL is highly detailed in electricity (61 variables), fuels (55 variables), and road freight (50 variables) but has lower coverage in cement and heat compared to REMIND and IMAGE.
+* GCAM provides moderate coverage across energy and industrial sectors but comparatively limited transport sector detail.
+Its strength lies less in technology-rich transport modeling and more in the integration of land, water, agriculture and energy, which is not fully reflected in this variable count but is central to its role in scenario analysis.

 Sectoral observations: